 U.S. strikes 8th alleged drug vessel, this time on the Pacific side

-The U.S. struck another alleged drug vessel Tuesday night, this time on the Pacific side of South America, according to two U.S. officials.
+The U.S. struck another alleged drug vessel Tuesday night, this time on the Pacific side of South America, Secretary of Defense Pete Hegseth confirmed Wednesday.

 In what is the eighth known U.S. attack on a boat since Sept.
-2, two to three individuals aboard the vessel were killed.
+2, two individuals aboard the vessel were killed, Hegseth said.
 The other seven strikes targeted vessels in the Caribbean.
+A defense official confirmed the vessel was in international waters off of Colombia.

+Hegseth wrote on social media that the Defense Department conducted the strike at President Trump's direction and alleged the vessel was operated by a "designated terrorist organization and conducting narco-trafficking in the Eastern Pacific."

+He continued: "The vessel was known by our intelligence to be involved in illicit narcotics smuggling, was transiting along a known narco-trafficking transit route, and carrying narcotics.
+There were two narco-terrorists aboard the vessel during the strike, which was conducted in international waters."

 At least 34 people have been killed in U.S. strikes on alleged drug boats.
 The Trump administration has told Congress the U.S. is in a "non-international armed conflict" with drug cartels, arguing that the narcotics they smuggle kill tens of thousands of Americans every year, and this constitutes an "armed attack."